Catumaxomab

 Pharmacokinetic properties

-Pharmacokinetics of catumaxomab during and after four intraperitoneal infusions of 10, 20, 50 and 150 micrograms catumaxomab were investigated in 13 patients with symptomatic malignant ascites due to EpCAM-positive carcinomas.
+Pharmacokinetics of catumaxomab during and after four intraperitoneal infusions of 10, 20, 50 and 150 micrograms catumaxomab as 6-hour infusion were investigated in a dedicated study in 13 patients with symptomatic malignant ascites due to EpCAM-positive carcinomas.

 Special populations